 This morning, fly 1 hour and 20 minutes to Hanoi.
-Upon arrival, you will visit the Fine Arts Museum for an overview of art and its development in Vietnam.
+Upon arrival, you will have lunch before visiting the Fine Arts Museum for an overview of art and its development in Vietnam.

-After lunch, experience an exhilarating cyclo ride through Hanoi's Old Quarter.
+Then experience an exhilarating cyclo ride through Hanoi's Old Quarter.
 Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.
-Wrap up your cyclo ride with a strong Vietnamese coffee at a café overlooking Hoan Kiem Lake - an important symbol of Vietnamese folklore groups of ochre-coloured buildings holding the air of provincial French towns of the 1930s, a "Paris of the Orient" as people have called it.
+Wrap up your cyclo ride with a strong Vietnamese coffee at a café overlooking Hoan Kiem Lake - an important site in Vietnamese folklore

 Hanoi - With a population of approximately 4 million, Hanoi is a charming and richly historic city of lakes, shaded boulevards and leafy open parks.
-The centre is an architectural museum piece housing
+The centre is an architectural museum piece housing groups of ochre-coloured buildings holding the air of provincial French towns of the 1930s, a "Paris of the Orient" as people have called it.